-Research Focus: Shakespeare, 16th and 17th-century English literature, environmental humanities, ecocriticism, oceanic culture
+Research Focus: Shakespeare, 16th and 17th-century English literature, environmental humanities, ecocriticism, blue humanities

-Steve Mentz teaches Shakespeare, literary theory, and maritime literature and culture with a focus on the “environmental humanities.”
+Steve Mentz teaches Shakespeare, literary theory, and the “blue humanities” with a focus on environmental questions.
 Responding in his research and teaching to ecological crisis has brought his work beyond Shakespeare to embrace oceanic culture, environmental philosophy, and artistic performances.
 He believes that all arts are performing arts, and his Shakespeare classes see at least one live performance each semester.

 Before arriving at St. John’s in 2003, Dr. Mentz taught for three years in the English Department at Iona College in New Rochelle, NY.
 His undergraduate degree is from Princeton University, where his senior thesis won the Francis LeMoyne Page Prize in Creative Writing.
 His PhD from Yale University.

 Dr. Mentz directed the Graduate Programs in English at St. John’s between 2011 and 2017, during which time he oversaw the process through which the current Ph.D. program was authorized by the New York State Board of Education.